Ekkehard-Schulze/indoor-climate-logger/README.md

-technical details for One-Wire temperature sensor on Linux
+technical details for One-Wire temperature sensor on RaspberryPi/Linux
 -----------------------------------------------------------